 Not all containers are suitable for freezer use—some become very brittle and can crack if bumped at freezer temperatures.
 These containers are designed to be freezer safe and are made from super-clear Tritan material so you can easily see what’s inside.
 The lids are guaranteed leakproof and the containers are airtight.

 Of course, you can use them in the refrigerator, and they're also microwave safe.
 You can even microwave them with the cover on if you open the vent first, so you can have spatter-proof thawing or reheating.
 Our tester found she was able to zap a wide range of foods in these containers, including items straight from the freezer: from cooked rice to chicken to leftover quiche.
 Ninety seconds was the average amount of time she needed to fully cook each item.

 This set includes four 1.3-cup containers with lids, two 3.2-cup containers with lids, and one 9.6-cup container with a lid.
-Additional containers are available in this style, so you can add to your collection as needed.
+Additional containers are available in this style, so you can add them to your collection as needed.